-Islamic banking, or Sharia-compliant banking, refers to all banking activities that comply with the Islamic law (Sharia) that contains the rules by which the Muslim world is governed.
+Islamic banking, or Sharia-compliant banking, refers to all banking activities, part of the wider Islamic finance, that comply with the Islamic law (Sharia) that contains the rules by which the Muslim world is governed.
 Although Islamic banking is not restricted to Muslims, clients must accept the ethical restrictions underscored by Islamic values.

 The overarching principle of Islamic banking and finance is that all forms of exploitation are prohibited.
 Specifically, Sharia strictly forbids the payment or acceptance of interest charges (riba) for the lending and accepting of money, as it can promote unfairness in financial transactions and leads to social inequality and injustice.
 It also prohibits any sort of investment related to alcohol and gambling and any other practices that are immoral and likely to cause harm to individuals and the wider society.

 It is estimated that 15-25% of global Islamic finance users are non-Muslims attracted by its socially responsible principles.
 It has wide global appeal.